th3y3m/video-streaming/README.md

 - **YouTube Data API**: For seamless integration with YouTube.
 - **Cloudinary**: For powerful media management and delivery.
 - **react-player**: For seamless video playback integration.
+- **VirusTotalAPI**: For file scanning and malware detection.
+- **ClamAV**: Open-source antivirus engine for detecting trojans, viruses, malware, and other malicious threats.
+- **Windows Defender**: Built-in antivirus protection for Windows.
+- **Hybrid Analysis**: Advanced malware analysis service for detecting and analyzing threats.

 ## 📋 Prerequisites